awesome-algorand/algorun-tui/docs/src/content/docs/guides/generate-participation-keys.md

 Press the `G` key to start generating participation keys.

-NodeKit will ask the account address that you will be participating in consensus:
+NodeKit will ask the account address that will be participating in consensus.
+Enter your account address and press `ENTER`.

 ![](/assets/nodekit-partkey-gen-1.png)

-Enter your account address and press ENTER

 ## Select participation key duration